Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 British Nazis stage a funeral.

-The weird thing is that the radio voices, the lecturers, the rabid Nazi propagandists are all English: the conquering Germans have placed English fascists in positions of authority.
-This shocked 1966 English audiences used to 'stiff-upper-lip' propaganda.
-The majority of the populace is shown to have collaborated immediately and the remainder has no choice but to passively collaborate as well.
+The radio voices, the lecturers, the rabid Nazi propagandists are all English: the conquering Germans have placed English fascists in positions of authority.
+This shocked 1966 English audiences accustomed to 'stiff-upper-lip' propaganda.
+The majority of the populace collaborated immediately and the remainder has no choice but to passively collaborate as well.
 Democratic ideals and Churchill's patriotic defiance have fallen by the wayside, as if they had been only bitter illusions.
-The radio voices (and a particularly convincing newsreel) sell the wonders of National Socialism with disturbing confidence - disturbing because it is the same kind of confident attitude the modern media use to assure us that our military actions overseas are all in the name of Freedom and Democracy.
+The radio voices (and a particularly convincing newsreel) sell the wonders of National Socialism with disturbing confidence -- disturbing because it is the same kind of confident attitude the modern media use to assure us that our own military actions overseas are all in the name of Freedom and Democracy.

-Pauline is tainted by association with a suicidal pro-partisan Doctor Fletcher (Sebastian Shaw) and is eventually exiled to the countryside by her harsh Immediate Action supervisors, to work in a tiny clinic curiously free of oppressive party supervision.
+Pauline is tainted by association with a suicidal pro-partisan Doctor Fletcher (Sebastian Shaw), Her harsh Immediate Action supervisors eventually exile her to the countryside, to work in a tiny clinic curiously free of oppressive party supervision.
 That's as much of the spoiler-laden plot as is fit to reveal.

 It Happened Here's strength is in its details.
-The uniforms, the paperwork, the posters on the buses, the patches on the sleeves, ration cards all look 100% authentic.
-Its prime creator, Kevin Brownlow, was a cutting assistant in films and already a cinema history expert that as a child (!) cobbled together a 9mm film reconstruction of Abel Gance's Napoleon from pieces found in film libraries.
+The uniforms, the paperwork, the posters on the buses, the patches on the sleeves, the ration cards all look 100% authentic.
+Its prime creator Kevin Brownlow was a cutting assistant in films and already a cinema history expert that as a child (!) cobbled together a 9mm film reconstruction of Abel Gance's Napoleon from pieces found in film libraries.
 His military-buff sidekick Andrew Mollo collected uniforms and equipment, mostly German, at flea markets.
 The pair linked up with a London collector of Nazi arms and vehicles, all stored at his country farm.
 Begun (after many false starts) as an amateur film shot in two or three-hour spurts on weekends with whoever would cooperate, the movie grew into an ordeal that went on for years.
-The crazy production enlisted the help of friends who came and went and the filming sessions were full of last-minute improvisations, like pulling German tourists off the streets of London to don SS Uniforms!
+The crazy production enlisted the help of friends that came and went.
+The filming sessions were full of last-minute improvisations, like pulling German tourists off the streets of London and asking them to don SS Uniforms!

-The whole experience is documented in a book by Kevin Brownlow called How it Happened Here, which is out of print but highly recommended if you can find a copy (many big libraries have it).
+The whole experience is documented in a book by Kevin Brownlow called How it Happened Here.
 2 It's difficult to imagine the gangly-looking Brownlow persuading London authorities to let him stage Nazi troopers marching on parade past city landmarks.
-Apparently fights broke out between the crew and street toughs - real Teddy Boys stole cameras and roughed up the filmmakers.
+Apparently fights broke out between the crew and street toughs -- real Teddy Boys roughed up the filmmakers and stole their cameras.

-That was nothing compared to the ordeal the filmmakers would be subjected to when the film was finished.
-Because It Happened Here maintains a documentary distance and refuses to moralize, some reviewers concluded it was condoning the attitudes it presented.
+That was nothing compared to the ordeal the boys would be subjected to when the film was finished.
+Because It Happened Here maintains a documentary distance and refuses to moralize, some reviewers concluded that it condones the attitudes it depicts.
 Brownlow and Mollo's mature philosophy was to present the premise without editorial comment.
-They got real English fascist hate-mongers to play the collaborating Immediate Action spokespeople, thereby giving the fictional film a 'true' documentary aspect.
-The main Nazi spokesman (an odious Frank Bennet) composed much of his own dialogue ... he really believes it, and as we watch this moronic Hitler wanna-be speaking his hatred for Bolsheviks and Jews, we realize just how commonplace and banal ideological evil can be.
+They recruited real English fascist hate-mongers to play the collaborating Immediate Action spokespeople, thereby giving the fictional film a 'true' documentary aspect.
+The main Nazi spokesman (an odious Frank Bennet) composed much of his own dialogue ... he really believes it, and as we watch this moronic Hitler wanna-be venting his hatred for Bolsheviks and Jews, we realize just how commonplace and banal ideological evil can be.
 It's the most realistic and truthful presentation of the threat ever presented in a 'non-fiction' movie.
 By staying resolutely neutral, It Happened Here can't be dismissed as propaganda, as can its two close cousins, the pseudo-documentaries Battle of Algiers and Peter Watkins' The War Game.

-The denial in England and America that 'fascism could happen here' is the subject of this great movie.
-It goes right to the heart of the problem: The victors think they have defeated some monstrous demonized 'other' and that their job is done.
-In truth, the ugly fascist, racist and totalitarian ideas didn't die with Hitler.
-They always existed and still exist everywhere, and not just in Germany.
-Industry resistance to their film was to be expected since it had the guts to assert the unpopular but logical truth that England would collaborate just as France had.
+English and American denial that 'fascism could happen here' is the subject of this great movie.
+It goes right to the heart of the problem: the victors think they have defeated some monstrous demonized 'other' and that their job is done.
+In truth, the ugly fascist, racist and totalitarian ideas always existed and still exist everywhere, and not just in Germany.
+Industry resistance to the film was to be expected since it had the guts to assert the unpopular but logical truth that England would collaborate, just as had France.

-Some distributors that were impressed by the movie wanted no part of its controversy.
-The ones who 'got' the message still worried that normal audiences would think the film an endorsement of Naziism.
-3 United Artists, who finally took on (and buried) Brownlow and Mollo's labor of love, insisted on the deletion of a six minute non-scripted discussion sequence where the fascists present their vicious philosophy.
+Some distributors were impressed by the movie yet wanted no part of its controversy.
+The ones that understood the message still worried that normal audiences would think the film an endorsement of Naziism.
+3 United Artists finally took on Brownlow and Mollo's labor of love, but insisted on the deletion of a six minute non-scripted discussion sequence where the fascists present their vicious philosophy.
 Image's DVD reinstates this scene.

 Never telegraphing their message with position speeches, the young directors also make It Happened Here a lesson in cinematic storytelling.
-The skill in the direction completely overcomes considerations of budget and the fact that the movie was shot piecemeal over years of tiny sessions.
-There's nothing to apologize for here.
-Without voiceover or expository dialog, we follow the nurse's every action and clearly understand her every reaction.
+The skill in the direction completely overcomes considerations of budget and the fact that the movie was shot piecemeal over a number of years.
+There's nothing to apologize for.
+Without voiceover or expository dialog, we follow nurse Pauline's every action and clearly understand her every reaction.
 It's a model of great filmmaking by any stretch of the definition.

 Filmmaker-turned actor Andrew Mollo (left) plays a murderous extra.

 Andrew Mollo's knowledge of military history and costumes quickly earned him work as a technical consultant and costumer on big-budget movies.
 You'll instantly recognize him as the costume designer for the Star Wars movies.
 The Lucas connection goes back further.
-Peter Suschitzky, the cameraman who gave It Happened Here its Triumph of the Will-styled documentary look, later shot The Empire Strikes Back.
-And one of It Happened Here's few professional actors, Sebastian Shaw, will have many fans wondering where they've seen him before.
-He plays Anakin Skywalker in Return of the Jedi, glimpsed only for a minute or so when his black Darth Vader helmet is removed.
+Peter Suschitzky, the cameraman who gave Brownlow's film its Triumph of the Will- styled documentary look, later shot The Empire Strikes Back.
+And one of the film's few professional actors, Sebastian Shaw, will have many fans wondering where they've seen him before.
+Shaw plays Anakin Skywalker in Return of the Jedi, glimpsed only for a minute or so when his black Darth Vader helmet is removed.
 4

 Image's new DVD is a great opportunity for It Happened Here to make the jump from obscurity to at least a 'cult' level of familiarity.
 Half 16mm and half 35mm, the picture is purposely grainy and high in contrast.
 It looks far better on the DVD than Savant has ever seen it projected.
 The still-frame button makes it fun to peruse the mind-boggling detail in the historical reconstruction.
 Almost any image in the show looks like some 100% authentic shot from a WW2 newsreel or magazine layout.
 That this was accomplished on such a non-budget is incredible.